 Our Co-op Spotlight is shining brightly on Kimball Brook Farm!
-Their full line of products are 20% off for member-owners from March 8th – 14th.
+Their full line of products is 20% off for member-owners from March 28th – April 3rd.
 Read on to learn more about one of Vermont’s finest family-owned organic dairy farms:

 Kimball Brook Farm was first settled by Daniel Kimball in the late 1700s.
 Daniel and his sons continued running the farm until it was purchased by Edward Danyow in 1960.